 Discover the Saint Michel neighborhood

-There are many things to do and see in this area and if you have more than two days and would like to spend some time in Saint Michel, check out my detailed guide to Saint Michel.
-If, however you are short in time and just want the “best of”, this is what I suggest:
+Saint Michel is skipped by many tourists.
+But I think that its authentic atmosphere, chic cafes, and markets make it one of the more interesting places in Bordeaux.
+There are many things to do and see in this area and you have more time to discover the neighborhood, be sure to read my detailed guide to Saint Michel.
+If, however, you are short in time and just want the “best of”, this is what I suggest:

-- The Basilica of Saint Michel – classified as a world heritage of UNESCO in 1998 stands at the heart of this lively neighborhood.
-It is located on the main square, Place Meynard, surrounded by plenty of cafes, restaurants and bars.
+The Basilica of Saint Michel – classified as a world heritage by UNESCO in 1998 stands at the heart of this lively neighborhood.
+It is located on the main square, Place Meynard, surrounded by plenty of cafes, restaurants, and bars.

 Rue Saint James

-After you finish strolling around the Grosse Cloche continue on Cours d’Alsace et Laurent until you get to rue Sainte Catherine.
+After you finish strolling around the Grosse Cloche continue on Cr d’Alsace-et-Lorraine until you get to rue Sainte Catherine.